LaxarJS/laxar/docs/manuals/adapters.md

 ## Using a Custom Adapter in a Project

 To use a custom integration technology, the corresponding AMD-module must be passed to the LaxarJS `bootstrap` method.
-This means that when working on a project that was created from the [LaxarJS application template](https://github.com/LaxarJS/grunt-init-laxar-application), the `init.js` must `require` the corresponding module, wrap it in an array and pass that array to `ax.bootstrap`.
+This means that when working on a project that was created by the [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs), the `init.js` must `require` the corresponding module, wrap it in an array and pass that array to `ax.bootstrap`.
-Of course, the widgets written for this integration technology must say so in their _widget.json._
+Of course, the widgets written for this integration technology must state so in their _widget.json._